Reduction for branching multiplicities: Introduction

 Moreover, the multiplicities on those faces satisfy reduction rules: if $L,\hL$ denote the Levi subgroups of $P,\hP$, the branching multiplicities for the inclusion $G \subset \hG$ on such a face are equal to branching multiplicities for the inclusion $L \subset \hL$.
 See \cite{ressayre-birational}.

-Actually, to any pair of Schubert classes such that the intersection number $c$ is positive corresponds an inequality satisfied by $\Gamma_\QQ(G\subset\hG)$.
-Our aim is to study the associated reduction rules for the multiplicities on such a face when $c=2$.
+Actually, to any pair of Schubert classes such that the Schubert coefficient $c$ is positive corresponds an inequality satisfied by $\Gamma_\QQ(G\subset\hG)$.
+Our aim is to study the associated reduction rules for the multiplicities on the associated face when $c=2$.
 Although most of our results are general we consider in this introduction the case of the tensor product decomposition for the linear group.

 Fix an $n$-dimensional vector space $V$.
 Let $\Lambda_n^+=\{(\lambda_1\geq\cdots\geq\lambda_n\geq 0\,:\,\lambda_i\in\NN\}$ denote the set of partitions.
 For $\lambda\in\Lambda_n^+$, let $S^\lambda V$ be the corresponding Schur module, that is the irreducible $\GL(V)$-module of highest weight $\sum \lambda_i \epsilon_i$ (notation as in \cite{bourb}).
 The Littlewood-Richardson coefficients (or LR coefficients for short) $c_{\lambda,\mu}^\nu$ are defined by